in28minutes/in28minutes.github.io/_posts/2017-01-29-spring-boot-autoconfiguration.md

 Above examples are typical with any Spring framework implementation or integration with other frameworks.

+## Spring Boot : Can we think different?

 Spring Boot brings in new thought process around this.

 > Can we bring more intelligence into this?
-When somebody adds spring mvc jar into application, can we auto configure the basic things based on this?
+When a spring mvc jar is added into an application, can we auto configure some beans automatically?

 - How about auto configuring a Data Source if Hibernate jar is on the classpath?
 - How about auto configuring a Dispatcher Servlet if Spring MVC jar is on the classpath?

 There would be provisions to override the default auto configuration.

-> This entire process of Spring Boot provide default configuration based on what classes are available on the CLASSPATH and what configuration is provided for the application is called Auto Configuration.
+> Spring Boot looks at a) Frameworks available on the CLASSPATH b) Existing configuration for the application.
+Based on these, Spring Boot provides basic configuration needed to configure the application with these frameworks.
+This is called `Auto Configuration`.

 To understand Auto Configuration further, lets bootstrap a simple Spring Boot Application using Spring Initializr.